AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

     ![Cloud Manager Config Pipeline](./assets/cloud-manager-config-pipeline.png)

-- Test the rule by signing in and signing out of your program's WKND site on Publish service (for example, `https://publish-pXXXX-eYYYY.adobeaemcloud.com/us/en.html`).
+- Test the rule by signing in and signing out of your program's WKND site on the Publish service (for example, `https://publish-pXXXX-eYYYY.adobeaemcloud.com/us/en.html`).
 You can use `asmith/asmith` as the username and password.

   ![WKND Login](./assets/wknd-login.png)